"Elsa! Pssst—Elsa! Wake up, wake up, wake up!"

 Without having to be told twice, Elsa bolted.

 The sting of disinfectant burning her nose and the ringing of phones echoing through her skull, Elsa hugged herself as she sat in the waiting area of the ER, tears stinging her eyes and staining her cheeks.
 If only she had been more careful.
 If only she had warned Anna earlier.
-If only she had not been so impulsively blinded by the prospect of fun that she agreed to visiting the pond.
+If only she had not been so impulsively blinded by the prospect of fun that she agreed to visit the pond.
 This was all her fault.
-Anna almost died from hypothermia, and it was all her fault.
+She'd overheard the doctors talking about how Anna almost died from hypothermia, and it was all her fault.

-Her mother thanked the EMT who was explaining the situation and turned to face her.
+Her mother acknowledged the EMT who was explaining the situation and turned to face her.
 Without warning, Elsa felt a cold hand slap her across her right cheek.

 "What were you thinking, Elsa?!
-Were you trying to kill your sister?" her mother yelled, the only time Elsa had seen any emotion on her face.
+Were you trying to kill your sister?"
+Her mother yelled, the only time Elsa had seen any emotion on her face.
 "Your sister might not have known, but you did.
 You knew how dangerous ice is.
 I've explained it to you all before, haven't I?
 How dare you put your sister in danger like this!
-How dare you!
-Your father was right.
-You bring nothing but misfortune."
+How dare you!"

 As if she was having the exact same thoughts, her mother turned around, with her back to her daughter.